paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

   (A) *In general* — Interest (including prejudgment interest) under this paragraph is in addition to damages and removal costs for which claims may be asserted under [section 2702 of this title](./chapter-040-oil-pollution.md#section-2702) and shall be paid without regard to any limitation of liability under [section 2704 of this title](./chapter-040-oil-pollution.md#section-2704).

-  (B) *Payment by guarantor* — The payment of interest under this subsection by a guarantor is subject to [section 2716(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2716/g&num=0&edition=prelim).
+  (B) *Payment by guarantor* — The payment of interest under this subsection by a guarantor is subject to section 2716(f).11 See References in Text note below.

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsec. (a), is Pub.
 L. 101–380, Aug.
 18, 1990, 104 Stat.
 484, as amended, known as the Oil Pollution Act of 1990, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2701 of this title](./chapter-040-oil-pollution.md#section-2701) and Tables.

+Section 2716(f), referred to in subsec. (b)(5)(B), probably should have been a reference to section 1016(f) in the original, meaning section 1016(f) of Pub.
+L. 101–380, known as the Oil Pollution Act of 1990, which is classified to [section 2716(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2716/f&num=0&edition=prelim).

 #### Amendments
+2025—Subsec. (b)(5)(B).
+Pub.
+L. 119–60 substituted “section 2716(f)” for “[section 2716(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2716/g&num=0&edition=prelim)”.

 2022—Subsec. (b)(4).
 Pub.
 L. 117–263 designated existing provisions as subpar.
 (A) and inserted heading, substituted “The interest paid for claims, other than Federal Government cost recovery claims,” for “The interest paid”, and added subpar.
 (B).

 1996—Pub.
 L. 104–324, § 1142(a)(1), inserted “; partial payment of claims” after “Interest” in section catchline.